ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 TOTAL    SALES FOR    SALESMAN    1    $    180.5
 TOTAL    SALES FOR    SALESMAN    2    $    211.3
-TOTAL    SALES FBR    SALESMAN    3    $    131.65
+TOTAL    SALES FOR    SALESMAN    3    $    131.65
 TOTAL    SALES FOR    SALESMAN    4    $    166.55
 TOTAL    SALES FOR    SALESMAN    5    $    169.4

 TIME:    1 SECS.
 ```

 By way of explanation, lines 10 through 30 read in the values of the list P .
-Lines 40 through 80 read in the values of the table S. .
-Lines 90 through 150
+Lines 40 through 80 read in the values of the table S. Lines 90 through 150
 compute the total sales for the five salesmen and print each answer as it is
 computed.
 The computation for a single salesman takes place in lines 100
 through 130.
 In lines 90 through 150, the letter I stands for the good number,